 The building is old and smelly.
 Paint peels off of the graffiti-coated walls.
 We busted out laughing when our friend Mike, from the UK, didn’t know how to ask the random girl he found sleeping in his bunk to move.

 As I walk toward the showers, I noticed people’s shoes lining against the wall in the florescent-lit hallway.
 On the shower ceiling, I found black mold, and I smiled.
 All the imperfections of this building give it so much character.
 My old freshman dorm, Brogdon Hall, had rickety pipes that kept us up all night during the winter.
-Mold, mildew, and community toilets forced us away from our (lack of) amenities, and into downstairs to the lobby.
+Mold, mildew, and community toilets forced us away from our (lack of) amenities, and into the downstairs lobby.
 To bond over the building.
 To met, and to fall in love.

 Brogdon built my college career.
 My best friend, whom I met in Brogdon, has been my roommate for six years and is now in Australia with me.
 The young lady who helped me create the H.E.A.T. non-profit was one of the first people I met in our dorm.
 I keep in touch with all of my Brog Dogs to some extent.
 I owe so much to that community, and this old hostel downtown Sydney has the same magic floating through its hallways.
 Goodnight Sydney, Australia.